jundalisay/spblist/content/en/research/buddha/_index.md

 ---
-title: "Buddha (Tipitaka)"
+title: "Buddha"
 weight: 19
-description: "Siddhartha Gautama was a prince turned ascetic."
+description: "Siddhartha Gautama was a prince turned ascetic.
+Here are discourses from the Tipitaka and other sutras"
 image: "/photos/meta/buddhism.jpg"
 ---